elmish/Elmish.WPF/README.md

 Never write a ViewModel class again!

 This library uses [fable-elmish], an Elm architecture implemented in F#, to build WPF applications.
-Fable-elmish was originally written for [Fable](https://github.com/fable-compiler) web applications, however it is used here for WPF.
+Fable-elmish was originally written for [Fable](https://github.com/fable-compiler) applications, however it is used here for WPF.
 It is highly recommended to have a look at the [elmish docs site](https://fable-elmish.github.io/elmish/) if you are not familiar with the Elm architecture.

 Getting started with Elmish.WPF
 ------